dataman-git/agentic_ai_for_anomaly_detection/README.md

 ## 🏗️ Architects of AI Systems

-The rise of agentic AI systems reflects a broader shift from building individual models to designing complete AI systems.

-Effective agents rely on principled architectures that integrate:
+The rise of agentic AI systems reflects an expansion from building individual models to designing complete agentic AI systems.
+Effective agents rely on principled architectures that integrate domain knowledge, decision logic, tool orchestration, validation, and governance.
+Systems such as PyOD’s OD-Expert demonstrate these ideas in practice.

-- Domain knowledge
-- Decision logic
-- Tool orchestration
-- Validation mechanisms
-- Governance frameworks

-Systems such as **PyOD's OD-Expert** demonstrate these concepts in practice.

-This third edition also reflects a broader transformation in the role of the data scientist.

-Traditionally, data scientists focused on building models, tuning hyperparameters, and improving predictive performance.
-Increasingly, however, their responsibilities extend beyond individual models to the design of complete AI systems.
-They must determine:

-- How models are selected
-- How data flows through analytical components
-- How decisions are orchestrated
-- How outputs are connected to actions, explanations, and governance

-Effective solutions require:

-- Dataset inspection
-- Data preprocessing
-- Model selection
-- Threshold calibration
-- Model comparison
-- Explainability
-- Operational decision support

-**In this paradigm shift, data scientists remain expert model builders while also becoming architects of AI systems.**

-Their role expands to designing:

-- Reusable model tools
-- Agent workflows
-- Decision coordination frameworks
-- Reliable operational systems

-This includes:

-- Defining tool interfaces
-- Enforcing guardrails
-- Validating execution paths
-- Managing model-selection logic
-- Supporting governance and auditability

-At the same time, this expanded responsibility does not replace the need for strong modeling and statistical expertise.
+As AI systems become more capable, success depends not only on building models but also on designing how models, data, tools, and workflows work together.
+Effective solutions require model selection, data preparation, threshold calibration, explanation, governance, and operational decision support.

+In this new paradigm, practitioners remain expert model builders while also becoming architects of AI systems.
+Their responsibilities expand beyond developing individual models to designing how models are encapsulated as reusable tools, how workflows are structured, how decisions are coordinated, and how systems remain reliable over time.
+This includes defining tool interfaces, enforcing guardrails, validating execution paths, managing model selection logic, and supporting governance and auditability.
+At the same time, this expanded responsibility does not diminish the importance of strong modeling expertise; robust AI systems still depend on sound statistical and machine learning foundations.

 ---